Orange County gang task force makes several arrests in Santa Ana

 All suspects were taken into custody in the early morning, and a press conference is expected to be held later in the day with more details.

-Officials say an Uzi with a silencer and an AR assault rifle were found at one location.
+Officials say an Uzi-style gun with a silencer and an assault rifle were found at one location.

 An investigation is ongoing.